Dysautonomia is the medical term for when the autonomic nervous system (ANS) does not work properly. Types include NCS and POTS.

 - concentration and memory problems

-- overactive senses, especially when exposed to noise and light
+- sensory sensitivity, especially on exposure to noise and light

-Neurocardiogenic syncope (NCS) is the most common dysautonomia.
-It affects tens of millions of people worldwide.
-The main symptom is fainting, also called syncope.
-This can occur on occasion only, or it may be frequent enough to disrupt a person’s daily life.
+NCS is the most common dysautonomia, affecting tens of millions of people worldwide.
+The main symptom is fainting, also called syncope, which can vary significantly in frequency.
+Some people may only experience it occasionally, whereas in others, it will be frequent enough to disrupt their life.

-Gravity naturally pulls the blood downward, but a healthy ANS adjusts the heartbeat and muscle tightness to prevent blood pooling in the legs and feet, and to ensure blood flow to the brain.
+Gravity naturally pulls the blood downward, but a healthy ANS adjusts the heartbeat and muscle tightness to prevent blood from pooling in the legs and feet and to ensure blood flow to the brain.

-NCS involves a failure in the mechanisms that control this.
-Temporary loss of blood circulation in the brain causes fainting.
+NCS involves a failure in the mechanisms that control this, and the temporary loss of blood circulation in the brain causes fainting.

-Medication such as beta-blockers and pacemakers may be used to treat persistent or severe cases of NCS.
+Doctors may recommend medication, such as beta-blockers, or the implantation of a pacemaker to treat persistent or severe cases of NCS.

-Postural orthostatic tachycardia syndrome (POTS) affects between 1 and 3 million people in the United States (U.S.).
-Around 80 percent of them are female.
+POTS affects 1–3 million people in the United States, about 80% of whom are female.
 It often affects people with an autoimmune condition.

 - lightheadedness and fainting

 - tachycardia, which is an abnormally fast heart rate